IBM StreamSets as Client-Managed Software

 Comparing Organizations and Groups

 You can use both organizations and groups to create sets of users.
-However, there are important differences between the two:
+However, be aware of the following differences between organizations and groups:

 - Organizations